Back to School handout

 Volunteers are needed for working with children in daily centers, daily clerical help, book orders, typing class directories, photography, memory book organizer, preparation of materials in class or at home, leveling classroom library books, art docent, PTA rep, Fall carnival booth coordinator, end of the year picnic coordinator(s).
 We appreciate your help and couldn’t run our program without you.
 Thanks!

 1. When arriving at school each day, please remain with your child on the white line in front of the classroom.
 Once the bell rings, please say goodbye quickly at the classroom door.
 Past experience has shown us that long goodbyes can result in more tears.
 Help us teach your child confidence and independence!

 2. For everyone’s safety and for consideration of the afternoon kindergarten class, the kindergarten playground is not to be used before and after school.

 3. Please send your child to school in play clothes.
 (Refer to LeGette’s policy on dress code.)
 Also, please mark all sweaters, jackets, etc. with your child’s first and last name.

 4. Leave toys at home.

 5. Send a folder to school every day to carry work and school notes home.
 Folders should have pockets in the bottom rather than on the sides.
 Please check this folder every day and remove contents.

-7. We will be dismissing the children in front of the office area.
+7. We will be dismissing the children at the classroom door.
+Please do not allow your child to play on the equipment during this time as it may disturb the incoming kindergarten class.
 It is critically important that the students are picked up on time.
 If you are more than 5 minutes late your child will be waiting for you in the office.
 Please pick up your child on time.

 8. Inform us in writing or in person regarding a change in your child’s travel home plans.
 We will only release your child to someone for whom we have written permission to do so, either on an emergency card or a note.